Balloon Juice - Saturday Night Open Thread

-Subaru Diane sent this great clip to a few of us.
+Subaru Dianne sent this great clip to a few of us.
 I don’t think I’ve seen it in a post yet, and it looks like we could use an open thread.

 Enjoy!